Email The Family

 Pansy Florence Gertrude Ellen Mazasitisz Wallace Byrd Rothermel Watson aged 80 yrs

 Harry and Dorothy's daughter was named after Dorothy's mother Florence and Gertrude, Harry's wife, who probably delivered her in Brighton.
 Ellen was an old Bird family first name.
 She also took Mazasitisz , Dorothy's father's name as a Christian name.
 Her surname was Wallace like some of her brothers and sisters (never Bird officially), although she used Byrd as a stage name.
 Harry Bird's first son Norman born 1913 had the middle names Alexander Mazastisz after Dorothy's father.
 Also three other siblings carried on the name.
 She was also known affectionately as 'Pansy' and 'Blossom' when younger.
-The family returned after the birth to either 215 Vauxhall Bridge Road or Praed Street in London where Harry ran shops before they had to move on for the birth of the next baby, probably in lodging houses rented by Harry.
+The family may have returned after the birth to either 215 Vauxhall Bridge Road or Praed Street in London where Harry ran shops before they had to move on for the birth of the next baby, probably in lodging houses rented by Harry.
+But it is more probable that this was the start of the family's migration south with the name change and Harry's avoidence of being called up for WW1.
+He listed himself as an Electrical Engineer which at the time was a protected occupation.

 We have now discovered that the family were 'Wallacites' and followed the Reform Diet and Health regimes of this organisation.
 Hence the name change to William Wallace and Dorothy as 'Mrs Wallace' keeping a separate identity to Harry's wife Gertrude Bird.